kilfour/QuickAcid/QuickAcid/README.md

  - Information about the first failed run.

  - Information about the run after execution shrinking.

+ - Information about the run after action shrinking.

  - Information about the run after input shrinking.